ocp-power-automation/ocp4-upi-powervs/README.md

    **_Increase worker vCPUs, RAM and Disk based on application requirements_**

 Following is the recommended instance config for the helper node that will be deployed with RHEL 8.0 (or later) image.
+If you want to create custom bastion instance via PowerVS UI and not via automation, Please refer to the [Create Power Systems Virtual Server Instance](docs/Create-Power-Systems-Virtual-Server-Instance.docx) guide for instructions.
 - Helper node (bastion) - 2vCPUs, 16GB RAM, 200 GB Disk
 - If NFS storage is requested, then additional 300 GB Disk is used